bagnine/Pnuemonia-image-classification/README.md

 ### Ensemble Voting Classfier

-We used soft voting between our three models and after experimenting, we optimised the probability threshold to be 0.65 from 0.5 which increased our accuracy to 0.90 from 0.87 and didn't decrease our recall.
+We wrote our own soft voting classifier.
+After experimenting with classification thresholds, we optimised the probability threshold to be 0.65 from 0.5 which increased our accuracy to 0.90 from 0.87 and didn't decrease our recall.

 Accuracy: 0.9038